zhullyb/monyhar/monyhar/mojo/public/tools/bindings/README.md

   version-skewed binaries.
 Stable definitions may only depend on builtin mojom types or other stable definitions, and changes to such definitions MUST preserve backward-compatibility through appropriate use of versioning.
-  Backward-compatibility of changes is enforced in the Chromium tree using a strict presubmit check.
+  Backward-compatibility of changes is enforced in the Monyhar tree using a strict presubmit check.
 See [Versioning](#Versioning) for more details on backward-compatibility constraints.